wantinghuang/tensorflow-lstmcrf-postagger/README.md

 ### Preprocess Data
 Create
 1. two files that seperate the word and its POS tag.
-2. word embedding usnig word2vec and fasttext using Gensim[3]. embedding size = 100。
+2. word embedding using word2vec and fasttext in Gensim[3]. embedding size = 100。
 3. one hot encoding for POS tag

 ### Modelling
 Use LSTM, BLSTM, LSTM+CRF, BLSTM+CRF models

-** BLSTM is short for bi-directional LSTM **
+* BLSTM is short for bi-directional LSTM *

 ### Evaluation
 per token accuracy